 - Antistatic agents

-- Slip agents
+- Slip and anti-blocking agents

 - Fillers – note that many fillers are dense, so particular attention should be paid to the overall blend density